Dorian8013/algo/docs/troubleshooting.md

 sudo chown $USER:$USER $HOME/.rnd
 ```

-Now, run Algo again.
+Now, run rAlgo again.

 ## Connection Problems

-Look here if you deployed an Algo server but now have a problem connecting to it with a client.
+Look here if you deployed an rAlgo server but now have a problem connecting to it with a client.

 ### I'm blocked or get CAPTCHAs when I access certain websites

 This is normal.

-When you deploy a Algo to a new cloud server, the address you are given may have been used before.
+When you deploy a rAlgo to a new cloud server, the address you are given may have been used before.
 In some cases, a malicious individual may have attacked others with that address and had it added to "IP reputation" feeds or simply a blacklist.
 In order to regain the trust for that address, you may be asked to enter CAPTCHAs to prove that you are a human, and not a Denial of Service (DoS) bot trying to attack others.
 This happens most frequently with Google.
-You can try entering the CAPTCHAs or you can try redeploying your Algo server to a new IP to resolve this issue.
+You can try entering the CAPTCHAs or you can try redeploying your rAlgo server to a new IP to resolve this issue.

 In some cases, a website will block any visitors accessing their site through a cloud hosting provider due to previous, frequent DoS attacks originating from them.
-In these cases, there is not much you can do except deploy Algo to your own server or another IP that the website has not outright blocked.
+In these cases, there is not much you can do except deploy rAlgo to your own server or another IP that the website has not outright blocked.

 ### I want to change the list of trusted Wifi networks on my Apple device

 This setting is enforced on your client device via the Apple profile you put on it.
 You can edit the profile with new settings, then load it on your device to change the settings.
 You can use the [Apple Configurator](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) to edit and resave the profile.
 Advanced users can edit the file directly in a text editor.
 Use the [Configuration Profile Reference](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html) for information about the file format and other available options.
-If you're not comfortable editing the profile, you can also simply redeploy a new Algo server with different settings to receive a new auto-generated profile.
+If you're not comfortable editing the profile, you can also simply redeploy a new rAlgo server with different settings to receive a new auto-generated profile.

 ### Error: "The VPN Service payload could not be installed."

 You tried to install the Apple profile on one of your devices and you received an error stating `The "VPN Service" payload could not be installed.
-The VPN service could not be created.` Client support for Algo VPN is limited to modern operating systems, e.g. macOS 10.11+, iOS 9+.
+The VPN service could not be created.` Client support for rAlgo VPN is limited to modern operating systems, e.g. macOS 10.11+, iOS 9+.
 Please upgrade your operating system and try again.

 ### Little Snitch is broken when connected to the VPN

 Little Snitch is not compatible with IPSEC VPNs due to a known bug in macOS and there is no solution.
 The Little Snitch "filter" does not get incoming packets from IPSEC VPNs and, therefore, cannot evaluate any rules over them.
 Their developers have filed a bug report with Apple but there has been no response.
-There is nothing they or Algo can do to resolve this problem on their own.
+There is nothing they or rAlgo can do to resolve this problem on their own.
 You can read more about this problem in [issue #134](https://github.com/trailofbits/algo/issues/134).

-### I can't get my router to connect to the Algo server
+### I can't get my router to connect to the rAlgo server

-In order to connect to the Algo VPN server, your router must support IKEv2, ECC certificate-based authentication, and the cipher suite we use.
+In order to connect to the rAlgo VPN server, your router must support IKEv2, ECC certificate-based authentication, and the cipher suite we use.
 See the ipsec.conf files we generate in the `config` folder for more information.
-Note that we do not officially support routers as clients for Algo VPN at this time, though patches and documentation for them are welcome (for example, see open issues for [Ubiquiti](https://github.com/trailofbits/algo/issues/307) and [pfSense](https://github.com/trailofbits/algo/issues/292)).
+Note that we do not officially support routers as clients for rAlgo VPN at this time, though patches and documentation for them are welcome (for example, see open issues for [Ubiquiti](https://github.com/trailofbits/algo/issues/307) and [pfSense](https://github.com/trailofbits/algo/issues/292)).

-### I can't get Network Manager to connect to the Algo server
+### I can't get Network Manager to connect to the rAlgo server

-You're trying to connect Ubuntu or Debian to the Algo server through the Network Manager GUI but it's not working.
+You're trying to connect Ubuntu or Debian to the rAlgo server through the Network Manager GUI but it's not working.
 Many versions of Ubuntu and some older versions of Debian bundle a [broken version of Network Manager](https://github.com/trailofbits/algo/issues/263) without support for modern standards or the strongSwan server.
 You must upgrade to Ubuntu 17.04 or Debian 9 Stretch, each of which contain the required minimum version of Network Manager.

 ### Various websites appear to be offline through the VPN

 This issue appears occasionally due to issues with [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit) size.
 Different networks may require the MTU to be within a specific range to correctly pass traffic.
 We made an effort to set the MTU to the most conservative, most compatible size by default but problems may still occur.

-If either your Internet service provider or your chosen cloud service provider use an MTU smaller than the normal value of 1500 you can use the `reduce_mtu` option in the file `config.cfg` to correspondingly reduce the size of the VPN tunnels created by Algo.
-Algo will attempt to automatically set `reduce_mtu` based on the MTU found on the server at the time of deployment, but it cannot detect if the MTU is smaller on the client side of the connection.
+If either your Internet service provider or your chosen cloud service provider use an MTU smaller than the normal value of 1500 you can use the `reduce_mtu` option in the file `config.cfg` to correspondingly reduce the size of the VPN tunnels created by rAlgo. rAlgo will attempt to automatically set `reduce_mtu` based on the MTU found on the server at the time of deployment, but it cannot detect if the MTU is smaller on the client side of the connection.

-If you change `reduce_mtu` you'll need to deploy a new Algo VPN.
+If you change `reduce_mtu` you'll need to deploy a new rAlgo VPN.

-To determine the value for `reduce_mtu` you should examine the MTU on your Algo VPN server's primary network interface (see below).
-You might algo want to run tests using `ping`, both on a local client *when not connected to the VPN* and also on your Algo VPN server (see below).
+To determine the value for `reduce_mtu` you should examine the MTU on your rAlgo VPN server's primary network interface (see below).
+You might ralgo want to run tests using `ping`, both on a local client *when not connected to the VPN* and also on your rAlgo VPN server (see below).
 Then take the smallest MTU you find (local or server side), subtract it from 1500, and use that for `reduce_mtu`.
 An exception to this is if you find the smallest MTU is your local MTU at 1492, typical for PPPoE connections, then no MTU reduction should be necessary.

-#### Check the MTU on the Algo VPN server
+#### Check the MTU on the rAlgo VPN server

 To check the MTU on your server, SSH in to it, run the command `ifconfig`, and look for the MTU of the main network interface.
 For example:
 ```
 ens4: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1460
 ```
 The MTU shown here is 1460 instead of 1500.
-Therefore set `reduce_mtu: 40` in `config.cfg`.
-Algo should do this automatically.
+Therefore set `reduce_mtu: 40` in `config.cfg`. rAlgo should do this automatically.

 #### Determine the MTU using `ping`

 When using `ping` you increase the payload size with the "Don't Fragment" option set until it fails.
 The largest payload size that works, plus the `ping` overhead of 28, is the MTU of the connection.

-##### Example: Test on your Algo VPN server (Ubuntu)
+##### Example: Test on your rAlgo VPN server (Ubuntu)
 ```
 $ ping -4 -s 1432 -c 1 -M do github.com
 PING github.com (192.30.253.112) 1432(1460) bytes of data.